German Evangelical Zion Lutheran Church

 The German Evangelical Zion Lutheran Church, which became the Tabernacle Baptist Church in 1967, is an historic Lutheran church that is located at Capital and Herr Streets in Harrisburg, Pennsylvania.

 It was added to the National Register of Historic Places in 1975.

 History and architectural features

 Built in 1886, this historic church is a two-story brick building, which was designed in a modified Gothic style.
 It features a three-story square bell tower with large oval windows and brick tracery.

 Attached to the church by a one-bay, two-story section is a three-story brick parsonage that was built in 1897.

-It was added to the National Register of Historic Places in 1975.